sfc-gh-bwrobel/hackathon-the-acolyte-chatbot/doc/Path_Actors-Enrich.md

 ## Create a Cortex Search Service

 > **Note**: We are skipping attributes to filtern on,
-> as we will not be using them. [docs](https://docs.snowflake.com/en/sql-reference/sql/create-cortex-search)
+> as we will not be using them [docs](https://docs.snowflake.com/en/sql-reference/sql/create-cortex-search).

 Concatenate all interesting fields in `listing_text`.

 Why do we do it?

-Create the service as below
+Create the service as below:

 ```sql
 CREATE OR REPLACE CORTEX SEARCH SERVICE ACOLYTE_DB.SERVICES.ALL_ACTORS_SVC